 In the absence of cash flows, we rebalance by selling and buying, reshuffling assets that are already in the portfolio.
 When cash flows are not sufficient to keep your portfolio’s drift within a certain tolerance, we sell just enough of the overweight asset classes, and use the proceeds to buy into the underweight asset classes to reduce the drift to zero.

 Sell/Buy rebalancing is triggered whenever the portfolio drift reaches or exceeds 3%.
 Our algorithms check your drift approximately once per day, and rebalance if necessary.

 Note: In addition to the higher threshold, we built in another restriction into the rebalancing algorithm for taxable accounts.
-As with any sell trade, our tax minimization algorithm selects the lowest tax impact lots, but stops before selling any lots that would realize short-term capital gains.
-Since short-term capital gains are taxed at a higher rate than long-term capital gains, we can achieve higher after-tax outcome by simply waiting for those lots to become long-term before rebalancing, if it’s still necessary at that point.
+As with any sell trade, our tax minimization algorithm seeks to select the lowest tax impact lots, and stops before selling any lots that would realize short-term capital gains when possible.
+Since short-term capital gains are taxed at a higher rate than long-term capital gains, we can achieve higher after-tax outcomes by simply waiting for those lots to become long-term before rebalancing, if it's still necessary at that point.

 As a result, it’s possible for your portfolio to stay above the 3% drift if we have no long-term lots to sell.
 Almost always, it’s because the account is less than a year old.
 In this case, we recommend rebalancing via a deposit to avoid taxes.
 The Portfolio Tab will let you know how much to deposit, as described above.